parallelchain-io/parallelchain-docs/docs/wallet_browser_extension/provider/api_documentation.md

 ## Send Token

-Transfer tokens to another account, return the transaction hash if the request is successful.
+Transfer tokens to another account; return the transaction hash if the request is successful.

 ### Params